jenkinsci/extended-security-settings-plugin/README.md

 ---

-Check out the [wiki page](https://wiki.jenkins.io/display/JENKINS/Extended+Security+Settings+Plugin) for the changelog.
+Check out the [releases page](https://github.com/jenkinsci/extended-security-settings-plugin/releases) for the changelog.